aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: raw_headers

-      HTTP headers of response as unconverted bytes, a sequence of ``(key, value)`` pairs.
+      Unmodified HTTP headers of response as unconverted bytes, a sequence of ``(key, value)`` pairs.

    .. attribute:: content_type